henryee333/henryzhu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a PhD student in the CS department at Stanford University advised by Stefan Wager and Emma Brunskill.
-My current research interests revolve around developing and using causal inference, sequential decision making, and machine learning methods for a variety of socially impactful application areas.
-Current ongoing projects I'm involved with include:
+I'm a 2nd year computer science PhD student at Stanford University advised by [Stefan Wager](https://web.stanford.edu/~swager/index.html) and [Emma Brunskill](https://cs.stanford.edu/people/ebrun/).
+My current research interests revolve around developing and using causal inference and sequential decision making methods for a variety of application areas (including public policy, sustainability, healthcare).
+Here are some projects I'm currently involved with:
-- working with Santa Clara County's Public Defenders Office to to help people get to pretrial hearings by offering transportation assistance using contextual bandits,
+- Working with Santa Clara County's Public Defenders Office to to help people get to pretrial hearings by offering transportation assistance.
+On the technical side we're using contextual bandits which are budget contrained and optimizing for multiple objectives (expected reward and fairness across protected groups).
-- using causal inference to analyze the effectiveness of wildfire mitigation strategies (e.g. prescribed burnings).
+- Using causal inference to analyze the effectiveness of wildfire mitigation strategies (e.g. prescribed burnings).

+I also am a part of [Computing & Society](https://stanford-cscs.github.io/) and the [Stanford Tri Team](https://www.stanfordtriathlon.com/)!

-Previously as an undergraduate I worked with Profs.
-Sergey Levine and Abhishek Gupta to study deep reinforcement learning for real-world robotic applications.
+Previously as an undergraduate I was a part of the [Robotics and AI Lab](http://rail.eecs.berkeley.edu/) where I worked with Profs.
+[Sergey Levine](http://people.eecs.berkeley.edu/~svlevine/) and [Abhishek Gupta](https://abhishekunique.github.io/) researching deep reinforcement learning for real-world robotic applications.

 Here is my [cv](https://ryzhu.github.io/files/cv.pdf).